Photo:

 TickTalk 4

-Pros: Good durability, SIM card included, Emergency SOS, free music streaming, can take photos and videos, HD video calling, Wi-Fi connection, option to block strangers, very responsive customer service.
+Pros: Good durability, SIM card included, emergency SOS, free music streaming, can take photos and videos, HD video calling, Wi-Fi connection, option to block strangers, very responsive customer service.

 Cosmo JrTrack 2

-Pros: Relatively simple compared to other watches that have more bells and whistles, game free, and no social media, adult content or internet browsing.
+Pros: Relatively simple compared to other watches that have more bells and whistles; game free; and no social media, adult content or internet browsing.
 The brand claims a net-zero plastic footprint by partnering with rePurpose Global.

-Cons: Not as many features as some other watches, magnetic, non-standard charging cable, users report that only pre-set text messages can be sent from the phone, can be cumbersome to set up, tracking can sometimes be spotty.
+Cons: Not as many features as some other watches, magnetic, nonstandard charging cable, users report that only pre-set text messages can be sent from the phone, can be cumbersome to set up, tracking can sometimes be spotty.

-Xplora X5 Play
+Xplora X6 Play and XGO3

 Cons: A kid can deactivate the device through phone settings, and some reports of location accuracy issues.